iconify/website/docs/api/config.md

 </body>
 ```

-For more information about API providers see [API providers documentation](./providers.md).
+For more information about API providers, see [API providers documentation](./providers.md).